Ber4tBey/DisOwen/README.md

 - Translators

 ## License
-This project is protected by `GNU General Public Licence v3.0` license.
+This project is protected by `MIT` license.

 ### Disclaimer
 `Discord` name, its variations and the logo are registered trademarks of Discord Inc. We have nothing to do with the registered trademark